Meet Our Team

 Ali Bokhari, National Grasstops Director

 Ali Bokhari is Rise’s National Grasstops Organizing Director.
-A medical student at NYU and White House alumnus, Ali championed the passage of Rise’s bill as model policy within the American Medical Association.
+A medical student at NYIT and White House alumnus, Ali championed the passage of Rise’s bill as model policy within the American Medical Association.
 Ali currently works to direct Rise’s “Theory of Hope” by assisting legislators who have reached out to Rise directly to create their own survivor bill for their state.
 Ali has been instrumental in the movement of critical states in 2018, including West Virginia, New York, and Iowa.

 Alter Ego: Sam Seaborn